Programme

 10:55–11:35 · 40 min

-Presentation 3 — AI innovation for invasive weeds
+Presentation 3 — AI innovation for invasive mapping

 • Emerging AI/ML, remote sensing and computer vision, predictive modelling, and decision support